khanshoaib3/minecraft-access/doc/FEATURES.md

 This feature allows you to simulate five mouse operations (left middle right click, scroll up and down) through the keyboard, while keep original mouse input still working.
 This feature supports continuous key pressing, e.g. destroying a block requires continuous press of the left mouse button against that block.

 You MUST keep the vanilla `Attack/Destroy` key, `Use Item/Place Block` key and `Pick Block` key remain on default mouse keys.
-Somehow this mod will [cause](https://github.com/khanshoaib3/minecraft-access/issues/171) the original attack/place key rebinding invalid.
-We haven't found the cause or solution yet, thankfully this doesn't affect normal usage since we have this feature.
+This feature will only simulate mouse operations, not directly execute the attack or place operation, it needs mouse key bindings as a medium.

 See also: [Keybindings](/doc/KEYBINDINGS.md#mouse-simulation), [Configuration](/doc/CONFIG.md#mouse-simulation)